 All dance majors, of course, continue their studio dance training throughout their four years at Muhlenberg, working closely with the Dance Program's internationally acclaimed faculty and guest artists.
 Most also continue to perform on the Mainstage and in informal concerts and ensembles.

 Academic dance concentrations provide an excellent foundation for continuing studies at the master's degree level.
-Many dance science students go on to careers in dance medicine, physical therapy, and occupational therapy, and some have gone on to medical school to become doctors specializing in dance medicine.
-Dance scholarship students can go on to continued study in history and sociology, as well as arts administration and management.
+Dance Education students can go on to continued study in pedagogy, history and sociology, as well as arts administration and management.

 Coursework for Dance Education concentrators includes: